pjtunstall/thanatarchia/README.md

 ## Credits

-Thanks to Lovable AI for helping me whip up the initial prototype in a day (including the map and some of the chronicler images), and to Chat for massive help and encouragement over the rest of the month that it took me till I had something ready to deploy.
+Thanks to Lovable AI for helping me whip up the initial prototype in a day (including the map and some of the chronicler images), and to ChatGPT for massive help and encouragement over the rest of the month that it took me till I had something ready to deploy.
 Salutes too to AI genius of last resort, Claude.

-AI images mainly from Copilot, with a few from Open AI's Image Generator.
+AI images mainly from Copilot, with a few from Chat.

 Eagle brooch image from [the Morgan Librar & Museum](https://www.themorgan.org/objects/item/290015), New York.